vojtechportes/SJS/README.md

 #### each

-A generic iterator function which can be used on arrays, objects or arrays
+A generic iterator function which can be used on NodeList, objects or arrays

 Array
 ```javascript